YourRoots Logo

 Children(s): Daniel Brown, William Brown, Samuel Brown, Hannah Brown, James Brown, John Brown, Joseph Brown

 In 1634, Jeremiah Brown entered the world in Providence, Providence, Rhode Island, born to Chaddus Brown and Elizabeth Sharparowe.
-Years later, Jeremiah Brown married Mary Sherman, and the couple became parents to Daniel Brown, William Brown, Samuel Brown, Hannah Brown, James Brown, John Brown and Joseph Brown.
-Jeremiah Brown died in 1690 in Newport, Newport, Rhode Island.
+Jeremiah Brown married Mary Sherman, and had children including Daniel Brown, William Brown, Samuel Brown, Hannah Brown, James Brown, John Brown, Joseph Brown.
+Jeremiah Brown passed away in 1690 in Newport, Newport, Rhode Island.

 Find more search results for Jeremiah Brown